Fantasy football (gridiron): Draft

 Drafts can be conducted in "live" or "auto" formats.
 Live drafts involve team owners selecting players in real time, while auto drafts are those in which selections are made automatically by computer based on pre-draft rankings set by each owner.
 Often, owners who are not present at the chosen time of the draft will "auto-draft" while the rest of the league makes their selections live.

 Whether live or auto, the vast majority of fantasy football drafts take place online, but some leagues hold in-person drafts in which selections are made on computers or physical draft boards.

 A variety of strategies may be employed by owners when making their selections.
 Fantasy football websites routinely release projections for the number of points each player will score during an upcoming season.
 The concept of value-based drafting entails comparing the projected fantasy point value for a given player and comparing this value to those of other players at his position.
 A player with a high value and a low average draft position (ADP) is likely to be undervalued by fantasy owners; the concept of value-based drafting is designed to find such players.
 Some positions are considered more valuable than others, with running backs, wide receivers, and quarterbacks often selected in early rounds and team defenses and kickers almost always selected in late rounds.
 The type of league may also influence draft strategy.
 In leagues with points per reception (PPR) scoring, running backs who often catch passes are considered more valuable than they would be in a league with standard scoring.

 Team rosters

 Each team is allowed a set number of players on each roster, as well as a specified number of starters at each position that can be used in a matchup.
 Each week, owners determine which players will start and which will be "benched."
 Just like in real football, players who are usually benched can become starters for various reasons: due to a starting player's injury, poor performance, or if the starter's NFL team has a bye that week.
-Whether to sit or start a player is also based on strategic considerations, such as the player's past and expected performance, defensive match-ups, and the team he is playing that week.
+Whether to sit or start a player is also based on strategic considerations, such as the player's past and expected performance, defensive matchups, and the team he is playing that week.